ABC-iRobotics/ros_course_materials_en/docs/02_linux_ros_principles.md

     ---

-2. Nyissuk meg a `package.xml` fájlt, és töltsük fel a következő tag-eket:
+2. Open the file `package.xml` and fill the following tags:

     ```xml
     <description>The beginner_tutorials package</description>